Find out the best way to walk the Appian Way but not doing it how I did!

 Getting Back to Rome

-By this time I had walked about 15km, so my feet were very much ready for me to no longer be on them.
+By this time I had walked about 15km, so my feet were starting to hate me.

 The first sign of cars was on Via Erodi Attico.
-My google maps app showed a bus stop so I decided to can the rest of the walk and take my chances that this bus would arrive.
-I waited for about 20 – 25 minutes and then decided to keep walking towards a main road (Via Appia Pignatelli, a little less than a kilometre on a road with no side walks).
-My instincts worked out and on the main road there a bus stop for the 118.
-The bus that has so far eluded me.
+My google maps app showed a bus stop so I decided to bail on the rest of the walk and hope that a bus would arrive.
+I waited for about 20 – 25 minutes and then decided to keep walking towards a main road.
+This was Via Appia Pignatelli, and was a little less than a kilometre away.
+Though the road I was on at this point had no side walks so I was walking on the road.
+My instincts paid off and a bus stop for the 118 was just across the road.
+Yes, the bus that has so far eluded me.

-Hot, sweaty, thirsty and with feet that were pretty angry with me, I waited in the sun (no shade of course) for the bus at a stop next to a bunch of rubbish bins.
+Hot, sweaty, thirsty and with feet that were pretty angry with me, I waited in the sun (no shade of course) for the bus.
+The stop was next to a bunch of rubbish bins, but at this point I didn’t care.
 Another 20 minutes or so and my savour arrived.
 I’d never been so happy to see a bus!
 The bus took me back to the city centre, stopping at Piazza Venezia, near the Victor Emmanuel monument.

-Overall it was a nice afternoon out of the hustle and bustle of the Centro Storico.
+Overall walking along the Appian Way was a nice afternoon out of the hustle and bustle of Rome’s Centro Storico.

 - Walks of Italy has a great overview of the history of the area – Walks of Italy

 - Rome Public Transport website in English – ATAC Website

 - Appia Antica Cafe’s website – Appia Antica Cafe